lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 06:50 PM)_

-@Magic8Ball Do I enter the ship bragging about the success of the heist?
+@Magic8Ball Does Seth enter the ship bragging about the success of the heist?

 **Magic8Ball** _(02-Jul-18 06:51 PM)_